Technical Support Manager Salary

 Popular Skills for Technical Support Manager

-Technical Support Managers seem to exploit a large range of skills on the job.
-Most notably, facility with UNIX and Operations Management are correlated to pay that is significantly above average, leading to increases of 25 percent and 12 percent, respectively.
-At the other end of the pay range are skills like Microsoft Access, Microsoft Office, and Network Management / Administration.
-Those proficient in Customer Relationship Management are, more often than not, also skilled in Microsoft Office, Operations Management, and IT Management.
+Survey results imply that Technical Support Managers deploy a substantial tool kit of skills at work.
+Most notably, facility with UNIX and Operations Management are correlated to pay that is significantly above average, leading to increases of 27 percent and 13 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Access, Windows Operating System General Use, and Microsoft Office.
+It is often found that people who know Customer Relationship Management are also skilled in Microsoft Office, Operations Management, and IT Management.

 Pay by Experience Level for Technical Support Manager